XanNava/Unity---Assembly-Reference-Using-Context-Menu-/README.md

 There will be a new menu under Scripting called Usings.
 Should be greyed out if you aren't electing AD.

-Ask me about lisence if you want to use commercialy.
+Ask me about lisencing if you want to use commercialy.